 I am an associate professor of economics at Insubria University (Varese), and a research associate of the Centre for philosophy of natural and social science (CPNSS) at the London School of Economics.
 At Bocconi, I teach history of economic thought.

 My research focuses on the history and methodology of microeconomics, with special attention to choice and utility theory, experimental and behavioral economics, and the epistemic foundations of game theory.
 I am currently writing a book on Measuring Utility: from the Marginal Revolution to Neuroeconomics for Oxford University Press.
-I answer some questions about the history of choice theory and talk about my research projects here.

 A CV in English is attached here.
 Some selected publications and working papers can be downloaded below.